AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

      not in the Moved state and is not declared at a statically deeper accessibility level than that of the target object.

+?.
+An the point of a dereference of an object, the object shall not be in the Moved or Borrowed state.

 .. _tu-access_types-09:

-9. At the point of a read of an object, or of passing an object as an actual parameter of mode **in** or **in out**, or of a call where the object is a global input of the callee, the object shall not be in the Moved or Borrowed state.
+9. At the point of a read of an object, or of passing an object as an actual parameter of mode **in** or **in out**, or of a call where the object is a global input of the callee, neither the object nor any of its reachable elements shall be in the Moved or Borrowed state.

    At the point of a return statement, or at any other point where a call completes normally (e.g., the end of a procedure body), no outputs of the